JeffResc/ShortLook-Reddit/README.md

 (This is not ShortLook itself, but a plugin for it)

 You can download this Contact Photo Provider for ShortLook from the [Dynastic Repo](https://repo.dynastic.co/package/com.jeffresc.shortlook.plugin.contact-photo.reddit).

+# Changelog
+## v1.0
+Initial Release
+## v1.1
+Fixed an issue where some users would experience crashes after receiving notifications.